T +1 202 626 3694

 Providing ongoing US economic sanctions compliance and licensing advice to European, Russian, Middle Eastern and Asian financial institutions and corporations.

-Ongoing defense of the Republic of the Sudan in multiple federal district courts and courts of appeals in US terrorism-related litigation under the FSIA.
+Ongoing defense of foreign sovereign in multiple federal district courts and courts of appeals in US terrorism-related litigation under the FSIA.

-Successful defense of Libya in multibillion-dollar US litigation.
-Negotiated a historic US-Libya bilateral agreement resolving such litigation.
+Successful defense of foreign sovereign in multibillion-dollar US litigation.
+Negotiated a historic bilateral agreement with the United States resolving such litigation.

 Successful defense of prominent Saudi bank alleged to have financially supported terrorism.
 Won pre-trial dismissal of a US$1 billion claim in the Southern District of New York.
 Won appeal in the Second Circuit and successfully opposed US Supreme Court review.